joshday/OnlineStats.jl/docs/src/index.md

 ```

 !!! warn
-    Some `OnlineStat` are not analytically mergeable.
+    Some `OnlineStat`s are not analytically mergeable.
 In these cases, you will see a warning that
     either no merging occurred or that the merge is approximate.